libopenstorage/openstorage/README.md

 ```
 where, config.yaml is the daemon's configuiration file and it's format is explained [below](https://github.com/libopenstorage/openstorage/blob/master/README.md#osd-config-file).

+To have OSD persist the volume mapping across restarts, you must use an external key value database such as [etcd](https://coreos.com/etcd/docs/latest/docker_guide.html) or [consul](https://www.consul.io/intro/getting-started/install.html).
+The URL of your key value database must be passed into the OSD using the `--kvdb` option.

 To use the OSD cli, see the CLI help menu:
 ```
 NAME: